victor-basurto/sitecore-training/questions/general.md

 Which databases is required for CD Server?
 : Web and Core

-What can be the reason `$token` is visible in one of the items as "`$token`" and not replace it with its value?
+What can be the reason `$token` is visible in one of the items as "`$token`" and not replaced it with its value?
 : `$token` will replace by value for new items, not the old ones.

 Which `DLL` is required to get `RenderingContext`?